 - Physical therapy and exercise therapy, including massage and other gentle techniques applied to deep muscles and joints for therapeutic purposes

-- Lifestyle counseling.
-Many medical conditions can be treated with foods and nutritional supplements, with fewer complications and side effects.
+- Lifestyle counseling on managing certain medical conditions with foods and nutritional supplements to reduce complications and side effects

-- Acupuncture.
-Some of our naturopathic oncology providers also provide acupuncture therapies.
+- Acupuncture provided by some of our naturopathic oncology providers

 The naturopathic medicine team at Southwestern

-National Director of Naturopathic Medicine Katherine Anderson, N.D., F.A.B.N.O. leads the naturopathic medicine team at CTCA at Southwestern Regional Medical Center (Southwestern).
-The team is comprised of experienced naturopathic clinicians, each with a Doctor of Naturopathic Medicine degree from a doctoral-level program accredited by the Council on Naturopathic Medical Education.
+Katherine Anderson, N.D., F.A.B.N.O., Chief of the Division of Naturopathic Medicine at CTCA, leads the naturopathic medicine team at CTCA at Southwestern Regional Medical Center (Southwestern).
+The team is staffed by experienced naturopathic clinicians, each with a Doctor of Naturopathic Medicine degree from a doctoral-level program accredited by the Council on Naturopathic Medical Education.

-The naturopathic team at Southwestern specializes in oncology.
-About half of the staff has completed a two-year specialized residency program in integrative naturopathic oncology.
-Some are also acupunturists as well.
+The naturopathic team at Southwestern is trained to work with cancer patients.
+About half the staff has completed a two-year residency program in integrative naturopathic oncology.
+Some are also acupuncturists as well.